 Also famed as Chenghuang Temple, the Hsinchu City God Temple is among the top-ranked temples in Taiwan.
 After exploring this stunning temple, you may walk through stalls around and try delicious Taiwan food, including the signature rice noodles.

-Hualien is the biggest county in Taiwan and is also known as the most scenic Taiwan destinations.
-With towering summits, azure skies, views of the Pacific Ocean, and scenic valleys, visitors are attracted towards its natural beauty.
-Both locals and globetrotters flock here to visit the stunning natural attractions in the cool gorges of Taroko National Park or the East Coast National Scenic Area.
+Hualien is the biggest county in Taiwan and is also known as one of the most scenic Taiwan destinations.
+With towering summits, azure skies, views of the Pacific Ocean, and scenic valleys, visitors are attracted to its natural beauty.
+Both locals and globetrotters flock here to visit the stunning natural attractions in the cool Taroko Gorge National Park or the East Coast National Scenic Area.

 Here, visitors can explore the well-known tourist sites like Xiziwan Bay, Love River, Lotus Pond, Mount Shoushan, and the Old City of Zuoying.
-You can experience the views of the ocean, river, and mountains via bicycling, hiking, and camping.
+You can experience the ocean, river, and mountain views via bicycling, hiking, and camping.

 Visitors can experience various traditions and cultures and try different new foods.
 The Port of Kaohsiung is the busiest and largest harbor in Taiwan, and Kaohsiung International Airport ranks second in terms of passenger count.
 The city has excellent connectivity to several major cities by conventional and high-speed rail and various national freeways.

 Kaohsiung city has a lot of natural attractions because of its geographical variations and large size, as it is bordered in the northeast by the Central Mountain Range and the South China Sea towards the southwest and west.
 The warm and year-round climate is ideal for coral reefs to grow across the harbor.